amanocha/promotion_candidate_cache/README.md

 ### Multithread

-multi-threaded applications, where all threads belong to the same process and each thread runs on a different core with individual per-core PCCs.
+We also provide infrastructure to evaluate multi-threaded applications, where all threads belong to the same process and each thread runs on a different core with individual per-core PCCs.
 In this case, the OS gathers promotion information from multiple PCCs and makes huge page promotion decisions for a single process, because all threads share the same address space.

-We compare two different OS policies when selecting huge page candidates from multiple PCCs: Highest PCC Frequency selects pro- motion candidates with the globally highest PCC frequencies (blue).
-Round Robin selects candidates so that huge pages are equally distributed across the threads (red).
+In our evaluation, we compare two different OS policies when selecting huge page candidates from multiple PCCs:

+1. **Highest PCC Frequency** selects promotion candidates with the globally highest PCC frequencies.
+2. **Round Robin** selects candidates so that huge pages are equally distributed across the threads.
 Unless a thread runs out of candidates in its PCC, huge pages will always be distributed evenly amongst threads.

+To perform evaluations of multi-threaded applications, execute `sudo bash multithread.sh`.
+This performs simulation via `sudo bash ../pin3.7/source/tools/run.sh pcc multithread` and real-system evaluation via `sudo python go.py -x multithread`.

 ## Results